Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Energy-momentum tensor for a non-minimally coupled scalar field in cosmological spacetime

 where, again, the dots stand for higher adiabatic terms beyond 4th order.
 Notice that the on-shell value ($M=m$) of this expression is simply $\rv(m,H)=\rL(m)$, which is independent of $H$, as it should since the vacuum EMT has been subtracted at the point $M$, so for $M=m$ only the first term of \eqref{RenVDE} should remain up to $4$th adiabatic order.
 This confirms the correct normalization of the expression obtained for the VED.

 However, for a physical interpretation of the theory insofar as concerns the cosmological context under discussion, an appropriate choice of $M$ is required.
 According to the standard practice in ordinary gauge theories, the choice of the scale should be made near the typical energy scale of the process.
-Here, the ``process'' is, of course, the cosmic expansion, and it has been suggested to make the choice of $M$ at the value of the Hubble rate $H$ for each cosmic epoch under consideration, since $H$ gives the characteristic energy scale of the FLRW spacetime at any given moment; see\cite{CristianJoan2020,CristianJoan2022a,CristianJoan2022b,CristianJoanSamira2023} for more details and \cite{JSPRev2022} for a review.
+Here, the ``process'' is, of course, the cosmic expansion, and it has been suggested to make the choice of $M$ at the value of the Hubble rate $H$ for each cosmic epoch under consideration, since $H$ gives the characteristic energy scale of the FLRW spacetime at any given moment; see\cite{CristianJoan2020,CristianJoan2022a,CristianJoan2022b,CristianJoanSamira2023} and \cite{JSPRev2022} for a review\footnote{For more details, see Appendix \ref{sec:RunninGandVED} where we provide a detailed discussion of the off-shell adiabatic renormalization procedure and demonstrate the consistency of our scale setting procedure.}.
 Therefore, from Eq.\,\eqref{RenVDEexplicit} we find the evolution of the VED between two cosmic epochs $M=H$ and $M_0=H_0$:

 where we have defined $\rho_{\rm vac}(H)\equiv\rho_{\rm vac}(M=H,H)$ and similarly $\rho_{\rm vac}(H_0)\equiv\rho_{\rm vac}(M_0=H_0,H_0)$.
 This equation provides the VED at the scale $M=H$ in terms of the VED at another renormalization scale $M_0=H_0$, and hence it expresses the `running' of the VED between the two scales.
 In obtaining this relation from \eqref{RenVDEexplicit} we should remark that we used Eq.\,\eqref{SubtractionrL} for $\rL(M)-\rL(M_0)$.
 This difference cancels identically against corresponding terms in \eqref{RenVDEexplicit}.
 As a result the VED evolution has the remarkable property that it is free of quartic mass contributions $\sim m^4$.
 An interpretation of this fact in terms of the $\beta$-function of the running VED is given in Sec. \ref{sec:betaVED}.